 Lots and lots of examples.
 Good, bad, edits you’d make, edits you wouldn’t.
 The more examples you provide, the easier it is for the reader to figure out best practices and essential topics.
 We often provide marked-up screen captures showing what we’d change and how.

-Depending on the reader, I might write out basic guidelines for outreach: how much to do and when, who to reach, and how.
+Depending on the reader, I might write out basic guidelines for off-page SEO: how much to do and when, who to reach, and how.

-In case you’re not familiar with outreach, it is among the best strategies to proactively drive organic and referral traffic to your website.
-A long-term outreach campaign also builds domain authority, bolsters brand awareness, and engages your audience where they congregate on the web.
-For more, check out our Outreach 101 guide.
+In case you’re not familiar with off-page SEO, it is among the best strategies to proactively drive organic and referral traffic to your website.
+A long-term off-page SEO campaign also builds domain authority, bolsters brand awareness, and engages your audience where they congregate on the web.
+For more, check out our Off-Page SEO 101 guide.
 It has everything you need to get started.

 Some clients really want governance to be part of their strategy and audit.
 To me, it’s a whole different thing.
 I know that’s not the norm, so I’ll explain: